 · managing stress and anxiety

 · making better choices

 · enhancing creativity and performance

-Introductory information session for teaching staff
+Introductory information session on the mindfulness curriculum for teaching staff

 Class materials and additional worksheets